m-cat/safe_client_libs-wiki/Building-for-mobile.md

 - To manually generate a universal SAFE App mock binary for iOS:
     - Run the following inside the `safe_app` directory:
-`cargo build --release --features="use-mock-routing" --target="aarch64-apple-ios"` and `cargo build --release --features="use-mock-routing" --target="x86_64-apple-ios"`
+`cargo build --release --features="mock-network" --target="aarch64-apple-ios"` and `cargo build --release --features="mock-network" --target="x86_64-apple-ios"`
     - Copy `libsafe_app.a` from `../target/aarch64-apple-ios/release` to a separate directory folder and rename this file to `libsafe_app-arm64.a`
     - Copy `libsafe_app.a` from `../target/x86_64-apple-ios/release` to the same directory as above and rename to `libsafe_app-x64.a`
     - Run the following command in the directory to generate a universal binary: `lipo -create -output libsafe_app.a libsafe_app-arm64.a libsafe_app-x64.a`

     - Now you have a new file called `libsafe_app.a` which includes both native binaries.

-- Repeat the above without the `use-mock-routing` feature to generate a non-mock SAFE App binary.
+- Repeat the above without the `mock-network` feature to generate a non-mock SAFE App binary.
 - The steps for SAFE Authenticator will be the same, except that the library name will be `libsafe_authenticator.a`.

 ### Generating universal libraries using cargo-script